CaderHancock/options/README.md

-also, i like to use a script that pulls commit messages from whatthecommit.com to keep me entertained while working so please don't judge too harshly UPDATE: I have some idea of what I'm doing now and have actual messages
+also, i  sometimes like to use a script that pulls commit messages from whatthecommit.com to keep me entertained while working so please don't judge too harshly UPDATE: I have some idea of what I'm doing now and have actual messages